Accessibility statement

 • These Portals are configurable by each local authority who uses them.
 However, the suppliers review the base application code for the Portals on a regular basis to ensure that any reported accessibility or security issues are addressed or scheduled for future releases.
 The suppliers also use a mixture of browser plugins such as Wave WebAIM for chrome, SortSite and aXe for auditing, to analyse the applications accessibility performance.

-This statement was prepared on 22 September 2022.
+This statement was prepared in April 2025.

 Adult Social Care Provider Portal